pechyony/lane-detection/writeup.md

 Weighted average of extended lines and the lines drawn in the previous frame.
 </center>
 <br>

-G. Finally we use the function extend_lines() one more time to extend the lanes in the current frame to have the same minimal and maximal y coordinates.
+**Step 7.** Finally we use the function extend_lines() one more time to extend the lanes in the current frame to have the same minimal and maximal y coordinates.
 The lanes lines after this extension are the final ones and are drawn over the black image.
 <br>
 <center>
 <img src="./writeup_images/final_lines.jpg" width="427" height="240" />